Township Projects

 UPCOMING/ONGOING TOWNSHIP PROJECTS

-1725 Walnut Avenue/Former Tank Car Site (Future Park)
+1725 Walnut Avenue/Former Tank Car Site (Walnut Park)

 Springfield Township took decisive action on this divisive property in Sept.
 2022 when the Board of Commissioners issued a partial condemnation to acquire 2.759 acres out of the 4.8 acre site.
 Once the condemnation is finalized, the 2.759 acres of will be repurposed into a natural resources park with a trail through the woodlands.
 Learn more about the project by visiting our dedicated project webpage using the link below: